-Ever since the born of LearnPress, we received a large amount of questions about how to add Latex formulas to LearnPress and WordPress.
-As LearnPress grows larger, the number of inquiries increases everyday due to the increasing number of large institutions, schools and universities using LearnPress as their main LMS.
-Indeed, implementing Latex in WordPress can be done very quick and simple using a lightweight WordPress plugin.
-Once you install the plugin, you can implement Latex into your site and your LearnPress courses’ content right away.
-In this article, we will dig deeper and provide a step by step tutorial of how to make that happen.
+⇐Ever since the born of LearnPress, we received a large number of questions about how to add Latex formulas to LearnPress and WordPress.
+As LearnPress grows larger, the number of inquiries increases every day due to the increasing number of large institutions, schools, and universities using LearnPress as their main LMS.
+Indeed, implementing Latex in WordPress can be done very quickly and simply using a lightweight WordPress plugin.
+Once you install the plugin, you can implement it into your site and your LearnPress courses’ content right away.
+In this article, we will dig deeper and provide a step-by-step tutorial of how to make that happen.

 The plugin we will use in this tutorial is called MathJax-LaTeX.

 There are currently 4000 sites using Mathjax as their Latex processor and the plugin has accumulated a number of good reviews and a reputation of quick response and quick update.
 The latest version has been updated in only around a month ago and the plugin is compatible with the latest version of WordPress.
 For that reason, we can verify that Mathjax can be a good, stable plugin for our long-term use.

 You can download Mathjax and read about its information directly on the plugin’s main page here.

 - Go to Plugins > Add new and search for Latex.
 You will see mathjax right on top of the search query.
 Or you could just search for mathjax.

 - That’s it.
 Mathjax is installed and activated on your site.
 Now it’s time to use it.